parth-menon/AutoPhoto/README.md

 ## Contributing

-Thanks for your interest in contributing to GallerySorter!
+Thanks for your interest in contributing to AutoPhoto!

 ## License

-GallerySorter is released under **The Apache License, Version 2.0**.
+AutoPhoto is released under **The Apache License, Version 2.0**.

 ## Acknowledgments